davidmi/lmdb-cli-tool/README.md

 ## DESCRIPTION

-Command-line tool for inspecting the contents of (LMDB)[http://www.lmdb.tech/doc/] databases.
+Command-line tool for inspecting and editing the contents of (LMDB)[http://www.lmdb.tech/doc/] databases.

+The default mode of operation is to interpret keys and values as ASCII strings.
+Using the -N, -n, -x, and -X flags, they can be coded as 32-bit integers or hex values.

 ## COMPILING